How to introspect dead-letter queues in RabbitMQ

 Reading random messages from a RabbitMQ queue

-We have to use RabbitGUI to introspect our dead-letter queue.
-It is a RabbitMQ IDE that lets you look at a queue's messages, filter them, and eventually re-publish them where needed.
+For both solutions, RabbitGUI stores messages in a local database on your machine, this lets you look at them, filter them, and eventually re-publish them where needed.
 To get started, open RabbitGUI and connect to your RabbitMQ server.
-Once connected, you can navigate to your queue and go to the "Consume" tab and hit "Extract messages".
+Once connected, you can navigate to your queue and go to the "Consume" tab, choose the option you want to use, and hit "Extract messages".

 Screenshot explorer rabbit mq dead letter queue messages